The Download Station article shows how to enable and initially set up the built-in torrent client.

-Usually, there are rules, instructions, FAQ (questions and answers; how to download files, how to distribute files) on large trackers, which we recommend reading before you work with torrents.
+Usually, there are rules, instructions, and FAQs (questions and answers; how to download files, how to distribute files) on large trackers, which we recommend reading before working with torrents.

 Clicking on this link in your web browser will open the 'Transmission WEB Control' window.

 You can also open the torrent client window in your web browser by entering <IP-address>:<control_port> (e.g. 192.168.1.1:8090).

 An authentication window will appear; you should input the username and password of an account with access to the Transmission torrent client settings.

 After you sign in, the 'Transmission WEB Control' window of the torrent client will be opened in the web browser.

 We recommend using the KeenDNS domain name service for remote access to the Transmission torrent client web interface from anywhere on the Internet.